 About Us

+With deep gratitude and respect, we are honoured to be learning and unlearning on the ancestral and unceded lands of the xʷməθkʷəy̓əm (Musqueam).
 University Hill Elementary School, located in Pacific Spirit Park near Acadia Beach and the University of British Columbia (UBC), is a Kindergarten to Grade 7 school with a population of 385 students.
-We are honoured to work, learn, and play on the traditional, ancestral, and unceded territory of the Musqueam Nation.

 The student population is composed of permanent residents in the catchment, as well as children of UBC employees, students, and visiting professors.
 It includes English Language Learners, as well as International and Indigenous students.
 Many of the students are multi‐lingual and the school population has 33 different home languages.
 The cultural diversity of the school lends itself to meaningful, cultural learning.